 - Project title (full project title required) - Research objectives, Specific Aims - Describe the science driving the translational effort.
-Provide concise, clear statements regarding anticipated outcomes of the proposed research and how it will add to existing knowledge or create value - Brief background and preliminary data - A paragraph describing study design, methodology, statistics and outcomes - Project milestones - Describe how the pilot grant would facilitate a future external grant - Priority will be given to applications with well-defined future extramural funding plans and timelines (ex. identification of the studysection). - An appendix should be included at the LOI stage to list citations from the body of the proposal, PI and Co-I biosketches and a list of key personnel.
-This does not count against the 2 page limit of the LOI.
-However the appendix should not be used to circumvent the 2 page LOI limit. - Letters of support are not required, but are strongly encouraged at the LOI stage. - If you are proposing to recruit human subjects, please include a TriNetX/i2b2 cohort assessment based on your inclusion/exclusion criteria as a separate document in the appendix.
-Please contact Joel Thompson (joel.thompson@uky.edu) with any questions
+Provide concise, clear statements regarding anticipated outcomes of the proposed research and how it will add to existing knowledge or create new research opportunities - Brief background and preliminary data - A paragraph describing study design, methodology, statistics and outcomes - Project milestones - Describe how the pilot grant would facilitate a future external grant - Priority will be given to applications with well-defined future extramural funding plans and timelines (ex. identification of the study section). - Appendix - List citations from body of proposal - PI, Co-PI and Co-I biosketches - List key personnel - The appendix is not to be used to circumvent 2 page LOI limit - Letters of support are not required but encouraged at the LOI stage